-MCS Certification is a quality and safety scheme that is recognized internationally.
+MCS Certification is a quality and safety scheme that is recognised internationally.
 Renewable energy technologies such as solar PV and solar thermal panels require certification.
-In the UK, most people opt for MCS certified solar panels installed by MCS solar installers.
+In the UK, most people opt for MCS-certified solar panels installed by MCS solar installers.

-Having an MCS certification provides a warranty for the enhanced safety and high quality of renewable energy products.
-Solar panels are a huge investment, and choosing the wrong product means a waste of money.
-The same goes for solar installers who might end up doing the wrong job.
+An MCS certification provides a warranty for the enhanced safety and high quality of renewable energy products.
+Solar panels are a huge investment, and choosing the wrong product wastes money.
+The same goes for solar installers, who might do the wrong job.

 Installers with MCS certification will ensure their quality and excellence of work.

 The below guide talks about the importance of MCS certification and how an installer can get MCS certified.
 It also contains names of the different Certification Bodies that will conduct the assessment for the certification.

 - 3 What Does It Mean By Microgeneration Technologies?